cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 ## Group environment G

 The group environment G specifies an elliptic curve group (also denoted G for convenience)  and associated constants and functions as detailed below.
-In this document we use multiplicative notation for the group operation.
+In this document we use additive notation for the group operation.

 - G.calculate\_generator(H,PRS,CI,sid) denotes a function that outputs a representation of a generator (referred to as "generator" from now on) of the group which is derived from input octet strings PRS, CI, and sid and with the help of the hash function H.